-The purpose of this document is to describe the ETL mapping of the data from Bayer – Friberg Research AB project into the OMOP Common Data Model.
+The purpose of this document is to describe the ETL mapping of the data from Swedish registries to the OMOP Common Data Model.
 It is based on the OMOP ETL Specifications.
-General information that is covered by the OMOP ETL Specification will not be covered in this document, but a detailed discussion of the Bayer – Friberg Research AB project specific aspects of mapping and converting data to the standard CDM is provided.
+General information that is covered by the OMOP ETL Specification will not be covered in this document, but a detailed discussion of this project specific aspects of mapping and converting data to the standard CDM is provided.

-The document is composed of two main sections:
+The document is composed of a section per target OMOP CDM table.

-Source Data Mapping.
-Describes major tables of the CDM schema and special data handling required for each table.

-Source Independent Data Mapping.
-Describes mapping process of the Drug and Condition Era’s.

 In each section, the tables and their mapping are individually reviewed along with any source specific rules and exceptions.

 Source Data Mapping Approach

-Note: if date is partly specified then the first day of that period is used.
-E.g. 200705 becomes 2007-05-01.
-And 1998 becomes 1998-01-01.

 This section covers the high-level assumptions and approach to extraction, transformation and loading (ETL) of raw source data into the Common Data Model (CDM).

-This high-level approach should be equivalent between the data sources obtained by OMOP and your project.
-However, if a significant divergence becomes necessary and meaningful, it should be discussed here.

 In the table below an overview is given of which source tables were mapped to which OMOP table: